-Step 2: Take some ash filtrate in a test tube, add some lime juice and note down the observations.
+Step 2: Take some ash filtrate in a test tube, add some lemon juice and note down the observations.
 Add some turmeric and see if there is change in acidity/basicity of the filtrate after adding lemon juice.

 Step 3: Take the funnel containing the residual ash from task 2 and put another empty beaker under the funnel.
 Add lemon juice to the solid in funnel.
-Note what you observe (the change in colour, texture, any gases evolved, smell, heat) and what does this indicate.
+Note any changes you observe (in colour, texture, any gases evolved, smell, heat) and what does this indicate.